LamaMQ/protocol/PROTOCOL.md

 ------|-------------
-created at | A timestamp set by the message emitter to track when the message was created routing key | The routing key used to know where the message need to be forwarded headers | You can set multiple headers, headers could be processed by the message receiver or a middleware. header.key | The key of the header (like a variable name). header.value | The value of the header (like a variable value).
+created at | A timestamp set by the message emitter to track when the message was created routing key | The routing key used to know where the message need to be forwarded expect answer | Active RPC mode, on a message, if true, the server will create a tunnel for handling an answer from the remote server headers | You can set multiple headers, headers could be processed by the message receiver or a middleware. header.key | The key of the header (like a variable name). header.value | The value of the header (like a variable value).